NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/authentication/_index.md

   <tbody>
       <tr>
         <td><a href='/fundamentals/api/get-started/create-token/'>API Tokens</a></td>
-        <td>Cloudflare recommends API Tokens as the preferred way to interact with Cloudflare APIs.
-You can configure the scope of tokens to limit access to account and zone resources, and you can define the Cloudflare APIs to which the token authorizes access.</td>
+        <td>Khulnasoft recommends API Tokens as the preferred way to interact with Khulnasoft APIs.
+You can configure the scope of tokens to limit access to account and zone resources, and you can define the Khulnasoft APIs to which the token authorizes access.</td>
       </tr>
       <tr>
         <td><a href='/fundamentals/api/get-started/keys/'>API Keys</a></td>
-        <td><p>Unique to each Cloudflare user and used only for authentication.
+        <td><p>Unique to each Khulnasoft user and used only for authentication.
 API keys do not authorize access to accounts or zones.</p>
         <p>Use the Global API Key for authentication.</p></td>
       </tr>
   </tbody>